 How trustworthy is Coinbase?

 The perceived trustworthiness of Coinbase is based on its operational history, its status as a Nasdaq-listed corporation, and its adherence to U.S. financial regulations.
 Unlike many unregulated offshore entities, Coinbase is subject to regular third-party audits and maintains transparent financial reporting.
-Furthermore, its role as a custodian for institutional-grade financial products, such as Spot Bitcoin ETFs, indicates a high level of industry confidence.
+Furthermore, its role as a custodian for regulated financial products, such as Spot Bitcoin ETFs, indicates a high level of industry confidence.
 While all centralized platforms carry inherent counterparty risk, Coinbase’s commitment to 1:1 asset backing and legal transparency provides a measurable baseline for user trust.

 Is Coinbase safe?